Tudor Heritage Black Bay Harrods 79230G Special Edition Review & Guide

 The Black Bay Harrods is a limited watch, sold exclusively through the famous Knightsbridge department store, with a long waiting list.
 This means that there will be significantly fewer examples of this watch than the other Black Bay models when it goes out of production, and this makes it a highly collectible timepiece that will only continue to increase in value over time.

 - Name: Tudor Heritage Black Bay Harrods Special Edition

 - Limited: No, but numbered pieces

 - Diameter: 41.00 mm

 - Lug Width: 22.00 mm

-The movements beats at a frequency of 28,800 beats/hour or 4Hz.
+The movements beat at a frequency of 28,800 beats/hour or 4Hz.
 This is a Tudor Manufacture (in-house Tudor movement).
-The movement is regulated by a variable inertia oscillator with silicon balance spring which is held in place by a traversing bridge.
+The movement is regulated by a variable inertia oscillator with a silicon balance spring which is held in place by a traversing bridge.
 The movement is COSC certified.